 - QB Drew Devillier: Opted out

-- CB Khary Crump: kicked off team in Week 7
+- CB Khary Crump: kicked off the team in Week 7

-For the Armed Forces Bowl, the Rice Owls will not be having much injury problems, but they have something much worse as their starting quarterback, Chase Jenkins, has opted out and is expected to enter the transfer portal once it opens on Jan.
-2. With Drew Devillier also opting out, it now falls on backup QB Patrick Crayton Jr. to lead the Owls to victory against Texas State, which will have a pretty much intact roster.
+For the Armed Forces Bowl, the Rice Owls do not have too many injury problems.
+However, their starting quarterback, Chase Jenkins, has opted out and is expected to enter the transfer portal once it opens on Jan.
+2, which is a massive blow to the program.
+With Drew Devillier also opting out, the responsibility now falls on backup QB Patrick Crayton Jr. to lead the Owls to victory against Texas State, which will have a pretty much intact roster.

 Texas State Bobcats